illegalcall/papi-copy-n-paste/README.md

 ## 📄 License

-This project is licensed under [LICENSE TYPE] - see the LICENSE file for details.
+This project is open source and available under the MIT License.

 ## 🙏 Acknowledgments